stc/ofxSodaLib/README.md

 ## Functions

-Soda Lib is communicating with libPd itself via some simple utility functions.
+SodaLib is communicating with libPd itself via some simple utility functions.
 When the program is started, it is generating the needed patches (sound generators) dynamically.
 When the program runs, it communicates with these generators with simple messages.
 Soda objects have a "set" function, individual generators can be addressed by calling this function with the generator's name as its argument.
 Pitch (shift), volume and pan can be modified at the moment.
 See the "Example" project for more details on how to initiate & address Soda objects.
 Use OpenFramework's project generator tool to create a project.
 Don't forget to add the [ofxPd](https://github.com/danomatika/ofxPd) addon to your project and set up the C flags as indicated.

 ## Purpose